 We are conscious the current quarantine situation may impact applicants' ability to quickly source supporting documentation.
 We would ask applicants to submit their online application as soon as the following essential paperwork is ready, in order for us to shortlist candidates for interview:

-- a CV (please ensure to include details of activities - work, study, etc. - over the last three years for UK residency eligibility checks)
+- a CV (please ensure to include details of activities - work, study, etc. - over the last three years)

 - two references (at least one reference should be submitted before interview)

-Additional required documents can be uploaded via the Applicant Self Service area after your initial application is submitted.
-In order for us to offer you a place on our doctoral training programme, a complete application will also contain:
+Required documents can be uploaded via the Applicant Self Service area after your initial application is submitted.

 Under normal circumstances, all shortlisted candidates are invited to attend a FUSE Interview Day to meet staff, students and to view the facilities available to all FUSE researchers at the University of Strathclyde and the University of Glasgow.